Charles Townshend (British Army officer): Imperial soldier

 In 1904, Townshend returned to India, where he annoyed Kitchener by repeated requests that he be given command of a regiment.
-Promoted to colonel in 1904, he became military attaché in Paris in 1905 and then transferred to the King's Shropshire Light Infantry in 1906.
-He went on to be Assistant Adjutant General for 9th Division in India in 1907 and commander of the Orange River Colony District in South Africa in 1908.
+Promoted to brevet colonel in February 1904, he became military attaché in Paris in 1905 and then transferred as a major to the King's Shropshire Light Infantry (KSLI) in March 1906.
+He went on to be an assistant adjutant general (AAG) for the 9th Division in India in August 1907 and, promoted to colonel in August that year, commander of the Orange River Colony District in South Africa in 1908.

 As the commanding officer in the Orange River Colony, Townshend lived in Bloemfontein, where his wife caused a sensation by bringing French glamour and style to a place where the Afrikaans women dressed in a plain, modest style as befitting good Calvinists.
 Townshend's task in Blomfontein was much political as military as the British planned to unite the Transvaal, Orange River Colony, Natal and the Cape Colony into a new dominion to be called the Union of South Africa, and he had to help ensure that the defeated Boers accepted being part of the British Empire.
-Promoted to brigadier general in 1909, and major-general in 1911, Townshend was appointed General Officer Commanding of the Home Counties Division (April–October 1912) and the East Anglian Division (October 1912–June 1913), Commander of 9th Jhansi Brigade in India (June 1913–April 1914), and Commander of the 4th Rawalpindi Brigade in India (April 1914–April 1915).
+Promoted to temporary brigadier general in April 1909, and major general in June 1911, Townshend succeeded Major General Edward Thompson Dickson as general officer commanding (GOC) of the Home Counties Division (April–October 1912) and the East Anglian Division (October 1912–June 1913), commander of the 9th Jhansi Brigade in India (June 1913–April 1914), and commander of the 4th Rawalpindi Brigade in India (April 1914–April 1915).

 On 4 May 1911 during a visit to Paris, Townshend met Ferdinand Foch, who was quite critical of British policy towards Europe, warning that Germany was out to dominate the world and was Britain prepared to take a stand or not?
 Townshend wrote in his diary:

 General Foch asked me if I knew how many army corps the Germans will put into line....Did England contemplate the annexation of Belgium and the sea-board with equanimity?
 It was a case where England, France and Belgium must fight together for existence.
 He said, "we do not want to conquer: we want to live and it is time everyone understood this".